Troubleshoot Your Second Life Connection

 Update: On wireless routers made in the last couple of years WPS security has been breached.
 If you are using it, it may be compromised.
 Switch to one of the other security systems and disable WPS.
 On Linksys disabling WPS is an option, but it does not work.
 Look for firmware updates for your router. – In the router controls you can usually see how much traffic is passing through the router.
 If you are not online and the traffic is high, you have probably been compromised.
 Google for more information.

 Access points and routers have a limit on the number of connections they can handle.
 Each computer opens numerous connections and an SL connection opens way more connections than most programs.
 It is possible to overload some access points and routers.
-Restarts help and indicate that overloading may be the problem.
-Allowing people to piggy-back can use up available connections too.
+When restarting the router helps that indicates that overloading may be the problem.
+Allowing people to piggy-back can use up available connections causing your Sl connection to overload the router.

 If you still get bad numbers and you have a router (not just a Cable/DSL modem/router but a separate device), remove it from the connection path.
 You will need to Google for instructions if you don’t know how to remove the router from the connection path.
 You will also need to have your operating system up to date and a working firewall.
 Putting an unprotected computer on the Internet is high risk.
 A computer with an open exploit can be found and infected in less than a minute.
-Try the test again without the router.
+Once you are safe, try the test again without the router.

 If removing the router solves the problem, you have found it.
 Routers and modems are tricky in that they may look fine and allow everything but Second Life to run.
 Second Life uses a lot of connections.
 About the only way to know if you have a router problem is to remove it from you connection path and connect to SL.
 If the problem goes away, you need a new router.
-You may be able to do a firmware update and save the router.
-Google for the ‘How To’.
+You may be able to do a firmware update and save your current router.
+Google for the ‘How To’ on firmware updates.
 Use your routers model and brand in the search.

-If you suspect the modem, and it belongs to the ISP contact them.
+If you suspect the modem/gateway, and it belongs to the ISP contact them.
 They can test it in place.
 They may test it for you even if you own it.
-Ask anyway.
+Ask in any case.
 Or borrow one and try swapping them out.
 These devices have settings in them.
 You need to know the settings to swap them out.
 Again, you can Google to learn how.

 UPDATE: 7/18/2012 – Recent testing has shown that two router models are failing to handle Second Life, now that we are in the IPv6 era.
 The Belkin G Series and LinkSys WRT series routers have problems carrying Second Life.
 (Reference) This information was provided to Third Party Developers in an Open Source Dev meeting in July.
 So, if you have one of these , it is time to update.
 Routers from 2000 to 2005 are likely to have Network Address Translation (NAT) problems with IPv6.
 Older routers have no chance.